paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

 **Parameters**:

-- `currentHash`: String containing a hexadecimal-encoded hash of the header of the block whose storage difference will be retrieved.
-The storage difference is calculated between the `currentHash` block and the parent of the `currentHash` block.
+- `hash`: String containing a hexadecimal-encoded hash of the header of the block whose storage difference will be retrieved.
+The storage difference is calculated between the `hash` block and the parent of the `hash` block.

-- `fromHash` (optional): String containing a hexadecimal-encoded hash of the header of the block from which the storage difference will be calculated.
-When this parameter is provided, the storage difference is calculated between the `currentHash` block and the `fromHash` block.
-If this parameter is not provided, the storage difference is calculated between the `currentHash` block and the parent of the `currentHash` block.
+- `previousHash` (optional): String containing a hexadecimal-encoded hash of the header of the block from which the storage difference will be calculated.
+When this parameter is provided, the storage difference is calculated between the `hash` block and the `previousHash` block.
+If this parameter is not provided, the storage difference is calculated between the `hash` block and the parent of the `hash` block.

 - `items` (optional): JSON object containing the following fields: